State atheism: China

-The Communist Party has said that religious belief and membership are incompatible.
+The CCP has said that religious beliefs and membership in it are incompatible, and requires its members to be atheist.
+Party regulations state that religious members are to be given a chance to renounce their beliefs and be expelled if they do not.
 However, the state is not allowed to force ordinary citizens to become atheists.
 China's five officially sanctioned religious organizations are the Buddhist Association of China, Chinese Taoist Association, Islamic Association of China, Three-Self Patriotic Movement and Chinese Patriotic Catholic Association.
 These groups are afforded a degree of protection, but are subject to restrictions and controls under the State Administration for Religious Affairs.
 Unregistered religious groups face varying degrees of harassment.
 The constitution permits what is called "normal religious activities," so long as they do not involve the use of religion to "engage in activities that disrupt social order, impair the health of citizens or interfere with the educational system of the state.
 Religious organizations and religious affairs are not subject to any foreign dominance."

 Article 36 of the Constitution of the People's Republic of China of 1982 specifies that:

 Most people report no organized religious affiliation; however, people with a belief in folk traditions and spiritual beliefs, such as ancestor veneration and feng shui, along with informal ties to local temples and unofficial house churches number in the hundreds of millions.
-The United States Department of State, in its annual report on International Religious Freedom, provides statistics about organized religions.
+In its annual report on International Religious Freedom, the United States Department of State provides statistics about organized religions.
 In 2007, it reported the following (citing the Government's 1997 report on Religious Freedom and 2005 White Paper on religion):